Luster Municipality: Lakes and Rivers

 There are notable lakes such as Veitastrondsvatnet, Austdalsvatnet, Styggevatnet, Tunsbergdalvatnet, Prestesteinsvatnet, and Hafslovatnet.
 There are also many big waterfalls such as the Feigumfoss waterfall at 218 m tall.
 The river Jostedøla runs through the Jostedal valley and empties into the fjord at Gaupne.

 Glaciers

 The Jostedalsbreen glacier (including the arm called Nigardsbreen) is the biggest glacier in continental Europe, the highest point on it is Høgste Breakulen.
 It is located west of Jostedal, north of Gaupne, in Jostedalsbreen National Park, much of which is located in the municipality of Luster.
 Other glaciers include the Austerdalsbreen, Harbardsbreen and Spørteggbreen.

 Economy

 The inhabitants of Luster make their living by farming, growing berries and fruit, tourism, and hydroelectricity.
-Jøstedal and Fortun have large hydroelectric power stations.
+Jøstedal and Fortun have large hydroelectric power stations, and a 107 GWh pumped-storage plant is underway at Illvatn lake.
 Summer tourism is quite busy.
 Tourist activities include mountain climbing, skiing, fishing, hiking, and hunting.
 The Sognefjellsvegen tourist road passes through Luster.

 River fishing

 Fishing permits (for salmon fishing) are sold for use on specific rivers, including Årøy-elva.